waveinfo2020/Lenovo-T460s-Hackintosh/README.md

                VoodooInput 1.0.2。
                VoodooPS2Controller 2.1.0。
                WhateverGreen 1.3.6。
-# Only Physical mouse buttons not working ，all things are good。
+# Only Physical mouse buttons of touchpad not working ，all things are good。